-- Ministry of Energy, Mines and Natural Gas for associated activities falling under the Mines Act (such as large quarries). - National Energy Board for the regulation of interprovincial pipelines and facilities integral to those pipeline systems, although the Commission has been given the authority to issue authorizations under some of the specified enactments for these pipelines (except the Enbridge Northern Gateway Pipeline). - Ministry of Environment for wildlife and contaminated sites. - Ministry of Forests, Lands and Natural Resource Operations for long term water licenses.
+- The Ministry of Energy and Mines for associated activities falling under the Mines Act (such as large quarries). - The National Energy Board (NEB) for the regulation of interprovincial pipelines and facilities integral to those pipeline systems.
+However, authority was transferred to the Commission in 2012 to issue authorizations under some specified enactments, including the Water Act and Land Act, for NEB-regulated pipelines (except the proposed Northern Gateway Pipeline). - Ministry of Environment for wildlife and contaminated sites.

 For the purposes of this report the Commission has calculated results based on the use of land to support oil and gas activities, regardless of the responsible regulatory agency.
-Data has been obtained from other regulatory agencies; however, the Commission does not manage this data and has merely accepted and used the data as provided.
+Data has been supplied by other regulatory agencies; however, the Commission does not manage this data.
+The calculations reflect any potential error in this data, but overall would represent a very small proportion of total activities.